adibozzhanov/PyukuBot/README.md

 It can do all sorts of random things.

-Add it to your telegram group chat and some of the features will definitely brighten up your group chat.
+Add it to your telegram group chat and some of the features will definitely brighten up your chatting experience.

 # Contributing
 You can contribute to the pyuku bot in multiple ways.
 Generally, any sort of feature supported by a new command is very much pleased.